 - A model carbon finance benefit-sharing agreement between Poplar River First Nation and the Government of Manitoba that could be used for other boreal First Nations.

 - $63,250 over one year to Nature Conservancy of Canada in partnership with the International Union for Conservation of Nature (IUCN)

 Led by Dr. Risa Smith, Co-Chair of IUCN’s Protected Areas Climate Change Specialist Group, this research project will lead to recommendations for how the Government of Canada can include natural climate solutions policies as a core component of future climate action in the run-up to Canada’s 2020 update to its contributions to the Paris Climate Agreement.
 Risa will organize five workshops across the country with key stakeholders, conduct individual interviews, and scan existing research to report on what Canada’s leading thinkers in this space identify as the most promising natural climate solutions policies for Canada to advance in the lead up to 2020 and beyond.

-Funding will support TNC Canada to convene some of North America’s leading scientists, along with policy makers in government who share an interest in advancing natural climate solutions, to produce a white paper and a peer-reviewed study that provides a scientific basis to advance natural climate solutions in Canada.
+Funding will support Nature United to convene some of North America’s leading scientists, along with policy makers in government who share an interest in advancing natural climate solutions, to produce a white paper and a peer-reviewed study that provides a scientific basis to advance natural climate solutions in Canada.
 This research builds on a 2017 peer-reviewed study led by scientists from the global arm of The Nature Conservancy and 15 other institutions that found natural climate solutions can deliver up to 37% of the emissions reductions needed globally by 2030.
 A follow-up study, which focused on the United States, is being led by scientists from The Nature Conservancy and 21 other institutions.
 This study’s draft is currently undergoing peer review for publication.